 Anne Elizabeth Derse, a career Foreign Service Officer with the rank of Minister Counselor, served for over thirty years with the U.S. Department of State in Asia, Europe and the Middle East.
 She was U.S. Ambassador to Lithuania 2009-2012 and to Azerbaijan 2006-2009.
 Earlier in her career, she held senior positions managing economic relations at the U.S. Mission to the European Union and at the U.S. Embassies in Korea, the Philippines and in Belgium, where she also served as the last U.S. Commissioner on the Tripartite Gold Commission.
 She served as Special Assistant for Asia and Executive Assistant to the Under Secretary of State for Economic, Business and Agricultural Affairs.
-She worked as Director for Bio-defense Policy at the Homeland Security Council at the White House in 2005-06, helping to write the President’s Plan for Fighting Pandemic Influenza, and in 2004-05, she assisted in establishing the new U.S. Embassy in Iraq, serving as Economic Minister-Counselor.
+She worked as Director for Bio-defense Policy at the Homeland Security Council at the White House in 2005-06, helping to write the President’s Plan for Fighting Pandemic Influenza, and in 2004-05, she assisted in establishing the new U.S. Embassy in Iraq, where she headed the Economic Section.

 Derse received a B.A. in French and Linguistics from Macalester College in St. Paul, Minnesota in 1976 and an M.A. in International Relations from John’s Hopkins SAIS in 1981.
 She speaks French, Italian, Lithuanian and Azerbaijani.
 She is married to former diplomat and current Executive Director of the U.S.- Philippines Society Hank Hendrickson.
 They have four children.